All Episodes

 What scenarios would you put American troops to rescue and get Americans out?

-They're not.
+There's not.

-We're in a very different world than we've ever been in.
+When Americans and Russia start shooting at one another, we're in a very different world than we've ever been in.

 Not even on behalf of simply evacuating Americans.

-No, how how do you do that?
+No, how do you do that?

 How do you even find them?

-This is not like I'm hoping that if in fact he's foolish enough to go in, he's smart enough not to, in fact, do anything that would negatively impact on American citizens.
+This is not like I'm hoping that if, in fact, he's foolish enough to go in, he's smart enough not to, in fact, do anything that would negatively impact on American citizens.

 Have you told him that?